Cooper’s national scholarship programs benefit children of U.S. employees

 Centennial Scholarship recipients are:

-Cooper’s scholarship program is administered by the Findlay-Hancock County Community Foundation, an independent philanthropic agency that manages nearly 400 funds, including 115 scholarships.
+Cooper’s scholarship programs are administered by the Findlay-Hancock County Community Foundation, an independent philanthropic agency that manages nearly 400 funds, including 115 scholarships.
 To be considered for these awards, each student is required to submit an application and essay.
-An independent committee then selects the winners.
-This year, six students were selected from among 40 qualifying applicants nationwide.
+An independent committee of the Community Foundation then selects the winners.
+Since the inception of these two funds, Cooper has awarded 32 students with scholarships.

 About Cooper Tire & Rubber Company